datacommonsorg/docsite/bigquery/query_property_places.md

 ORDER BY Var;
 ```

-### Sources available for a given place/variable combination
+### List sources available for a given place/variable combination

 As an example, the sources for count of housing units in California: